Digital Forensics Technology

 - Possible Career Track

-Students majoring in Cyber and Network Security with a Digital Forensics Technology track typically vie for employment in highly technology-focused, computer science related fields.
+Students majoring in Cyber and Information Security Technology with a Digital Forensics Technology track typically vie for employment in highly technology-focused, computer science related fields.
 Technology industries are on the hunt for skilled personnel who are able to not only decrease cyber-attacks and computer related crimes, but who also have robust knowledge of cyber and mobile networks, as well as software and computer systems.

 Top career choices in this field include: